YoruAkio/GTPS-Backup/README.md

 ## Note

-I was bored so I made this script, this script is not perfect and I don't know if this script is useful or not, but I hope this script can help you, **This repository in unmaintained**, so I won't update this repository anymore (maybe), but if you want to update this repository, you can fork this repository and update it yourself.
+**This repository in unmaintained**, so I won't update this repository anymore (maybe), but if you want to update this repository, you can fork this repository and update it yourself, I have new project that I'm working on, some feature from this repository will be added to my new project, so stay tuned!

 ## Report Bugs